Multi-consensus Decentralized Accelerated Gradient Descent: Convergence Analysis of Algorithm

-\begin{proof}[Proof of Lemma~\ref{lem:lam_max}] It is easy to check that $\mathbf{A}$ is non-negative and irreducible.
+where $\bv(i)$ is $i$-th entry of $\bv$. \end{lemma} \begin{proof} It is easy to check that $\mathbf{A}$ is non-negative and irreducible.
 Furthermore, every diagonal entry of $\mathbf{A}$ is not zero.
-Thus, by Perron-Frobenius theorem and Corollary 8.4.7 of \citep{horn2012matrix}, $\mathbf{A}$ has a real-valued positive number $\lambda_1(\mathbf{A})$ which is algebraically simple and associated with a strictly positive eigenvector $\bv$.
-It also holds that $\lambda_1(\mathbf{A})$ is strictly larger than $|\lambda_i(\mathbf{A})|$ with $i=2,3$.
+Thus, by Perron-Frobenius theorem and Corollary 8.4.7 of \cite{horn2012matrix}, $\mathbf{A}$ has a real-valued positive number $\lambda_1(\mathbf{A})$ which is algebraically simple and associated with a strictly positive eigenvector $\bv$.
+It also holds that $\lambda_1(\mathbf{A})$ is strictly larger than $|\lambda_i(\mathbf{A})|$ with~$i=2,3$.

 We write down the characteristic polynomial $p(\zeta)$ of ${\mathbf{A}}$,